Stability Based Generalization Bounds for Exponential Family Langevin Dynamics: Experiment Details

-\textbf{Effect of Random Labels.} Motivated by \cite{zhang2017understanding}, we train CNN with SGLD on a smaller subset of MNIST dataset ($n=10000$) with randomly corrupted labels.
-The corruption fraction varies from $0\%$ (without label corruption) to $60\%$.
-As shown in Figure~\ref{fig:bound_random} (d), for long enough training time, all experiments with different level of label randomness can achieve almost zero training error.
-However, the one with higher level of randomness has higher generalization/test error (Figure \ref{fig:bound_random} (a) dashed lines).
-Our generalization bound also becomes larger as the randomness increases since the corresponding gradient discrepancy increases.
+\textbf{Effect of Random Labels.} Motivated by \citet{zhang2017understanding}, we train CNN with SGLD on a smaller subset of MNIST dataset ($n=10,000$) with randomly corrupted labels.
+The corruption fraction varies from $0\%$ (no label corruption) to $60\%$.
+As shown in Figure~\ref{fig:bound_random} (a), for long enough training time, all experiments with different levels of label randomness can achieve almost zero training error.
+However, increase in random labels leads to increase in gradient discrepancy (Figure~\ref{fig:bound_random}(b)) which in turn leads to increase in the generalization bound (Figure~\ref{fig:bound_random}(c)).
+As a result, as the empirical error rate increases with increase in label randomness (Figure \ref{fig:bound_random}(d) dashed lines), we get the correct increase in the test error bound (solid lines).